vmware-labs/wasm-workers-server/docs/docs/tutorials/javascript-workers.md

     });
     ```

 1. Create a `counter.toml` file with the following content.
-Note the name of the TOML file must match the name of the handler.
+Note the name of the TOML file must match the name of the worker.
 In this case we have `counter.js` and `counter.toml` in the same folder:

     ```toml title="./counter.toml"
     name = "counter"